BranchingBad/ollama-STT-TTS/README.md

-# 🤖 Ollama Speech-to-text - Text-to-speech Voice Assistant
+# 🤖 Ollama Voice Assistant (Speech-to-text / Text-to-speech)

 A simple, hands-free Python voice assistant that runs 100% locally.
 This script uses openwakeword for wakeword detection, webrtcvad for silence detection, OpenAI's Whisper for transcription, and Ollama for generative AI responses.